ganbarodigital/css-ishi/docs/inspirations.md

 ## Other Shouts

-<p class="leader">As well as the usual suspects, there other places from the 'net that have played an important role in guiding what we wanted for Ishi.</p>
+<p class="p--leader">As well as the usual suspects, there other places from the 'net that have played an important role in guiding what we wanted for Ishi.</p>

 In no particular order, they include: